sandialabs/Spitfire/docs/source/demo/flamelet/high_level_tabulation_api_adiabatic.rst

 Tabulation API Example: Adiabatic Flamelet Models
 =================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - Building adiabatic equilibrium, Burke-Schumann, and strained laminar flamelet (SLFM) models
+-  Building adiabatic equilibrium, Burke-Schumann, and strained laminar flamelet (SLFM) models

 In the introductory flamelet demonstration we used methods on the ``Flamelet`` class to compute steady and unsteady solutions to the